welcome to 20th century cloth

 I then went on to work for UK high street names such as River Island, Debenhams, and Marks and Spencer.
 Though I enjoyed it and learned a lot what I really wanted was to be able to create my own unique prints.

-One of the most frequently asked questions I have been asked is if I can supply my designs on heavier weight fabrics suitable for upholstery and interiors.
-I have now launched a brand new range of fabrics perfect for this very purpose; I also have plans to extend my designs to matching homeware products in the near future.
+One of my most frequently asked questions is if I can supply my designs on heavier weight fabrics suitable for upholstery and interiors.
+I have now launched a brand new range of fabrics and matching homeware products, perfect for this purpose.

 Authenticity, honesty and integrity is the cornerstone of everything I do and I believe passionately and wholeheartedly in supporting our UK manufacturing industries.
 All my fabrics and products are designed in London (which is the easy part!) and they are also printed and manufactured here in the UK.